ToxicFrog/doom-mods/gzap/NOTES.md

 There's also a check (originally a shotgun) in a blueroom to the west; it's not clear to me that there's any way to get this to spawn into the level.

-We need some way of marking checks as uncollectable during refinement.
+We need some way of marking checks as uncollectable during tuning.

-Demonfear MAP27 -- there's a check that's uncollectable because it's sitting in a little trench and isn't tall enough.
-We should probably make checks at least as tall as a Megasphere or a Backpack.
-Idea: copy the geometry from the parent actor?

 ## client issues discovered in testing